microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-getallrecordings.md

 Get all recordings from scheduled [onlineMeeting](../resources/onlinemeeting.md) instances for which the specified user is the organizer.
 This API currently does not support getting call recordings from channel meetings.

+You can apply the [delta](callrecording-delta.md) function on **getAllRecordings** to synchronize and get [callRecording](../resources/callrecording.md) resources as they are added for **onlineMeeting** instances organized by the specified user.

-Delta query supports both full synchronization that gets all the recordings for online meetings organized by a given user, and incremental synchronization that gets recordings that have been added since the last synchronization.
+Delta query supports both full synchronization that gets all the recordings for online meetings organized by the user, and incremental synchronization that gets recordings that have been added since the last synchronization.
 Typically, you would do an initial full synchronization, and then get incremental changes to that recording view periodically.

 Find more information in the [delta query](/graph/delta-query-overview) documentation.
 For additional examples, see [callRecording: delta](callrecording-delta.md).